52North/youngs/README.md

 ## The name

 [Young's modulus](https://en.wikipedia.org/wiki/Young's_modulus), also called modulus of elasticity, is a "standard" for (simplified) describing the elasticity of solid materials.
-OGC and ISO standards might be some people actually be described as solid with both positive and negative connotations.
+OGC and ISO standards might be described as solid with both positive and negative connotations.
 In this project we use the name **youngs** simply because it combines the two words "elastic" for the document search engine Elasticsearch with the notion of a common standard, in our case OGC and ISO standards for describing geospatial metadata.

 ## Build